web3/web3.js/docs/docs/guides/wallet/transactions.md

 ## Transaction Type 1 (EIP-2930)

-This EIP was introduced in April 2021, it introduces a feature called 'Transaction Type and Access List.'
+This EIP was introduced in April 2021, it introduces a feature called 'Access List.'
 This improvement allows saving gas on cross-contract calls by declaring in advance which contract and storage slots will be accessed.

 ### Raw Transaction